110 E. Butler Avenue,

 The non-profit organization devoted two million dollars to renovations.
 Paint colors were chosen to match the original colors.
 No original carpet was found, so carpet was replicated from photographs with the appropriate colors selected.
 As the original ticket booth was long gone, a cheap modern ticket booth was removed and replaced with a retro style ticket booth.
 The ornate new ticket booth took its inspiration from the auditorium’s organ lofts.

 Built in the former rear of the orchestra seating area were two ‘black-box stadium seated auditoriums, equipped with digital surround sound.
 One auditorium has 150 seats, the other has 110 seats.
 The Ambler Theatre reopened February 28, 2003, with those two auditoriums showing the movies “Nicholas Nickleby” and “Real Women Have Curves”.
+Renew Theaters, Inc. led by John Toner, which had a success in revitalizing the County Theatre, Doylestown, PA and continues to have its headquarters in Doylestown, was selected to oversee the renovation and operation of the Ambler Theatre.

 As the original 30 foot towering vertical neon sign had been demolished in the late-1960’s, an exact replica was constructed by Bartush Signs and funded in part by a Keystone Grant from the Pennsylvania Historical and Museum Commission.
 The neon tower was installed in September, 2005 and officially lit on October 21, 2005.
 A replica of the historic marquee, was installed in April 2009.
 The marquee was made a little shorter than the original so it would not be hit by vehicles.